Families of Berkovich spaces: Local rings of generic fibers

 \section{Local rings of generic fibers}

+We begin this section with a lemma that ensures kind of a ``spreading out from the generic fiber" of a topological property, in the particular case of a smooth morphism; it will play a key role in our study of local rings of generic fibers of an arbitrary map at an inner point (Theorem \ref{thm-localring-generic}).

-\deux{fermzar} {\bf Proposition.} {\em Let~$Y\to X$ be a map between good~$k$-analytic spaces.
-Let~$y\in Y$, let~$x$ be its image on~$X$.
-Assume that ~$Y\to X$ is smooth at~$y$ and that~${\sch O}_{X,x}$ is artinian.
-Let ~$Z$ be a Zariski-closed subset of~$Y$ which contains a neighborhood of~$y$ in~$Y_x$.
-Under those assumptions~$Z$ is a neighborhood of~$y$ in~$Y$.}
+\begin{prop} Let~$Y\to X$ be a map between good~$k$-analytic spaces.
+Let~$y$ be a point of $Y$ and~let~$x$ be its image in~$X$.
+Assume that ~$Y\to X$ is smooth at~$y$ and the local ring ${\mathscr O}_{X,x}$ is artinian.
+Let $Z$ be a Zariski-closed subset of~$Y$ that contains a neighborhood of~$y$ in~$Y_x$.
+Under those assumptions, $Z$ is a neighborhood of~$y$ in~$Y$. \end{prop}

-{\em Proof.} The required property being purely topological, one may assume that~$X$ is reduced; in that case,~$\sch O_{X,x}$ is a field, and is in particular normal.
-Thus we may shrink~$X$ so that it is itself normal.
-Now the~$X$-quasi-smooth space~$Y$ is normal too, in view of prop. \ref{fibqsm}; by shrinking~$Y$ (and~$Z$, accordingly) we eventually reduce to the case where~$Y$ is connected, hence irreducible, and where~$Z$ is the zero-locus of a finite family~$(f_1,\ldots, f_n)$ of analytic functions on~$Y$.
-We will prove that~$Z$ contains a non-empty open subset of~$Y$, which will force it to coincide with~$Y$, and end the proof.
+\begin{proof} We can shrink $Y$ around $y$ so that $Y\to X$ is smooth.
+The required property being purely topological, one may assume that~$X$ is reduced; in this case,~$\mathscr O_{X,x}$ is a field, and is in particular normal.
+The normality locus of $X$ is (Zariski-)open by Lemma \ref{locus-concrete} (1).
+We thus may shrink~$X$ so that it is itself normal.
+Now the~$X$-quasi-smooth space~$Y$ is normal too, in view of Proposition \ref{prop-tranferqsm-concrete}; by shrinking~$Y$ (and~$Z$, accordingly) we eventually reduce to the case where~$Y$ is connected, hence irreducible (and equi-dimensional) and where~$Z$ is the zero-locus of a finite family~$(f_1,\ldots, f_n)$ of analytic functions on~$Y$.
+We shall prove that~$Z$ contains a non-empty open subset of~$Y$, which will force it to coincide with~$Y$, and end the proof.

-Thanks to prop. \ref{secsmooth}, there exists a flat, locally finite map~$X'\to X$, a point~$x'$ on~$X'$ lying above~$x$, and a~$k$-analytic space~$\DD$ such that:
+By Proposition~\ref{prop-nghbr-smooth}, there exists a flat, locally finite map~$X'\to X$, a point~$x'$ on~$X'$ lying above~$x$, and a~$k$-analytic space~$D$ such that: